denis-martin/swadit/README.md

 ## Acknowledgements

 The template is based on [SB-Admin-BS4-Angular-4](https://github.com/start-angular/SB-Admin-BS4-Angular-4).
 This is also a good source for more information on how to set up the development environment.
 If you are new to Angular 2+, I'd recommend to visit the [Getting Started Guide at angular.io](https://angular.io/guide/quickstart).

+## Copyright & License

+Copyright 2017 Denis Martin.

+swadit is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+swadit is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with swadit.
+If not, see <http://www.gnu.org/licenses/>.